prominenceai/deepstream-services-library/docs/overview.md

 The Stream manager uses three client settable parameters to control the connection behavior.

-1. `initial-connection-timeout` - the the maximum time to wait for the RTSP Source to connect and generate the first buffer when the Pipeline is first played, in units of seconds.
+1. `initial-connection-timeout` - the maximum time to wait for the RTSP Source to connect and generate the first buffer when the Pipeline is first played, in units of seconds.
 2. `reconnection-sleep` - the time to sleep between failed connection attempts - also in seconds.
 3. `reconnection-timeout` - the maximum time to wait for an asynchronous state change to complete before determining that reconnection has failed - also in seconds.